 Innate Immunity – Acquired Immunity

-The human immune system consists of a large number of different cell types, each of which performs a unique job.
-In the bloodstream, these cells exist as our "white blood cells."
-One group of them recognises germs and pathogens as foreign and becomes activated early on during the course of an infection.
-These cells, which are part of our innate immunity, are constantly active.
-Their job is to make sure that only rarely will a virus or bacterium we encounter in our daily lives actually make us sick.
+The cells that form the "innate immune system“ to make sure that only rarely will a virus or bacterium we encounter in our daily lives actually make us sick.
 This branch of the immune system is called innate because the cells it is made up of are present in the body and ready for action by the time we are born.

 Two cell types in particular play a key role in innate immunity: Natural killer (NK) cells and dendritic cells.
 The job of NK cells is to recognise and kill off virally infected cells or tumor cells early on.
 NK cells constitute the immune system's first line of defence against an infection.
 The star-shaped, highly branched dendritic cells' job is to be on the lookout for intruders in the skin and in mucous membranes, and, upon encounter, to engulf and digest them.
 Dendritic cells travel to the nearest lymph node by way of lymphatic vessels.
 The lymph nodes represent an important interface between innate immunity and its counterpart, acquired immunity.
 Contact with dendritic cells and the load they carry, which is made up of chopped up bits of pathogens called antigens, activates a type of white blood cell called a T cell.